DSA for Systems and C++ Engineers: What the Interview Actually Expects

 You write C++.
 You know what a cache line is.
 You have opinions about memory allocators.
 You have segfaulted more programs than most engineers have written.
 And yet the C++ coding interview at most systems companies looks exactly like every other SWE loop.

-But the lens is different.
-Systems engineers who understand why a data structure behaves the way it does in hardware can answer follow-up questions that generalists cannot.
+The lens is different.
+Systems engineers who understand why a data structure behaves the way it does in hardware answer follow-ups that generalists cannot.
 That gap is where offers are won.

 The C++ Coding Interview Still Tests Standard DSA

-If you're interviewing at a top-tier company for a systems or C++ role, expect the same LeetCode-medium coding round that every other SWE candidate gets.
-Google's hiring packet doesn't have a "systems track" for the first two coding rounds.
-Meta's interviews are the same format regardless of team.
-Apple may ask you to implement an LRU cache in C++, but the algorithmic content is identical to what a web engineer would face.
+Expect the same LeetCode-medium coding round every other SWE candidate gets.
+Google's hiring packet has no "systems track" for the first two coding rounds.
+Meta's loop is the same format regardless of team.
+Apple may ask you to implement an LRU cache in C++, but the algorithmic content matches what a web engineer would face.

 What changes at systems-oriented companies:

 - Follow-up depth.
-Implementing a linked list reversal is just the start.
-"Walk me through the cache implications" and "how does this behave under memory pressure?" are follow-ups that systems engineers are expected to answer fluently.
+A linked list reversal is the start.
+"Walk me through the cache implications" and "how does this behave under memory pressure?" are expected next.

 - Bit manipulation frequency.
-For roles close to the hardware (kernel, drivers, graphics, embedded), bitwise problems come up noticeably more often than in generalist SWE loops.
+For kernel, driver, graphics, and embedded roles, bitwise problems come up noticeably more than in generalist loops.

 - Implementation-heavy questions.
-Some rounds swap the algorithmic puzzle for a subsystem implementation: a memory allocator, a thread-safe queue, a ring buffer.
-This is the clearest divergence from the standard format.
+Some rounds swap the puzzle for a subsystem: a memory allocator, a thread-safe queue, a ring buffer.

 - C/C++ syntax correctness.
-At roles where you'll use C or C++ exclusively, interviewers expect actual C++.
-They will notice a dangling pointer.
-Then they will write about it.
+At C or C++ shops, interviewers notice a dangling pointer.
+Then they write about it.

 For a comparison of how role-specific interviews diverge, see DSA for Backend Engineers.